ColinSnowPortfolio/monte-carlo-var-simulation/README.md

 # Monte Carlo Value at Risk (VaR) Simulation

-This project models portfolio risk using Monte Carlo simulations to estimate Value at Risk (VaR) and Conditional VaR (CVaR).
+This project models portfolio risk using Monte Carlo simulations to estimate Value at Risk (VaR).
 The goal is to demonstrate quantitative finance techniques using Python and applied mathematics.

 ## Overview

 This simulation:
 - Generates correlated asset returns using a multivariate normal distribution.
 - Simulates thousands of portfolio outcomes to estimate risk.
-- Calculates 95% and 99% Value at Risk (VaR) and Conditional VaR (expected shortfall).
+- Calculates 95% Value at Risk (VaR)
 - Visualizes the loss distribution and tail risk.

 ## Mathematical Background